 Courses begin in September and January each year

 Some programs offered online or otherwise by distance (i.e., correspondence) include on-site labs, clinicals, practicums or work experiences.
 They may be offered course-by-course or full-time, or both, and deliveries may change over time.

 Library Clerk is a 18-credit applied certificate program offered online, and provides entry-level library skills and knowledge training.

-You can take all of these courses online through flexible learning.
+You can take all of these courses online through The School of Continuing Education.
 Our highly trained instructors have experience working within libraries of all types.
 You will develop knowledge and skills in:

 You can transfer all certificate courses into the Saskatchewan Polytechnic Library and Information Technology diploma program.

 When you complete the applied certificate you will be fully prepared to work as a library clerk within academic, public, school, and special libraries.
 Typical job titles are library clerk, circulation clerk, programming clerk, and library assistant.